smallwins/blog.begin.com/src/views/posts/2020-10-16-architect-8-0-http-catchall-syntax-proxy-new-http-methods-npm-7-compat.md

 ---
-title: Architect 8.0:HTTP catchall syntax, @proxy, new HTTP methods, npm 7 compat
+title: 'Architect 8.0: HTTP catchall syntax, @proxy, new HTTP methods, npm 7 compat'
 image: 'image.png'
 category: uncategorized
 description: More flexible and powerful than ever, with greedy catchall syntax, and legacy server migration with @proxy